The Effect of a Short-Term Functional Training Program on Motor Skill Improvement in Children with Cerebral Palsy

 February 26, 2025

-Materials and methods.
-The research method used was a true-experimental design with a pretest-posttest control group design.
-A total of 20 male children with spastic CP, aged 10-22 years, were recruited from Sekolah Luar Biasa Tunadaksa Ringan (SLB D) Surakarta and received a six-week functional training program intervention.
+Methods and Materials: The research method used was a true-experimental design with a pretest-posttest control group design.
+A total of 20 male children with spastic CP, aged 10-22 years, were recruited from Sekolah Luar Biasa Tunadaksa Ringan (SLB D) Surakarta were randomly selected to be divided into two groups: control group without intervention (CGWI, n=10) and functional training intervention group (FTIG, n=10).
+The functional training program was carried out for 6 weeks with a frequency of 3x/week.
 Data collection involved measuring motor skills, such as hand-eye coordination using a ball throw and catch test with a tennis ball for 60 seconds.
 Hand muscle strength was evaluated using a Hand Grip Dynamometer.
 Data analysis was conducted using paired sample t-tests with a significance level of 5%.

-Results.
-The results of the analysis showed a significant difference in muscle strength between the control group without intervention (CGWI) and the functional training intervention group (FTIG) (0.05±0.49 to 5.24±0.89 kg, p=0.001), with a large effect size (Cohen's d = 7.242).
-Regarding coordination, there was also a significant difference (0.50±1.27 to 6.30±2.11 repetitions, p=0.001) with a large effect size (Cohen's d = 10.531).
+Findings: The results of the analysis showed a significant difference in muscle strength between the control group without intervention (CGWI) and the functional training intervention group (FTIG) (Cohen's d = 7.242, p=0.001).
+Meanwhile, coordination there was also a significant difference (Cohen's d = 10.531, p=0.001).